King’s Bench Civil List

 - KB Issues and Inquiries

 - KB Masters Listing

 - KB Registry and Filing

 The KB Masters, led by the Senior Master, have an important role in the management of these cases, using their specialist knowledge to determine issues on an interlocutory basis, provide directions to trial, to dismiss or strike out claims or defences, try less complex claims and assessments of damages or decide when appropriate to refer applications to or direct trial before a High Court Judge.
 Of particular note is the work of the Masters in managing all cases involving asbestos related diseases including mesothelioma (a cancer most commonly caused by exposure to asbestos), and specialist Masters dealing with complex clinical negligence claims.

 The Senior Master has a central role in relation to foreign process, election petitions, Deeds Poll and High Court enforcement.
 They, by virtue of office, also hold the additional office of King’s Remembrancer.
 This is largely a ceremonial post.
 The King’s Remembrancer is required to preside over the Trial of the Pyx and the Quit Rents Ceremony and is responsible for the nomination of certain High Sheriffs and the annual presentation of the Lord Mayor of London.

-For a general explanation of the work and practice of the King’s Bench Division with particular regard to proceedings started in the Central Office, please view the comprehensive King’s Bench Division Guide 2022.
+For a general explanation of the work and practice of the King’s Bench Division with particular regard to proceedings started in the Central Office, please view the comprehensive King’s Bench Division Guide 2023 below.